 Keep it short.
 Remember that your audience may be reading more than 400 of these statements.
 Don't go beyond two pages, and in setting font, margins, and spacing, please ensure that your statement remains easy to read.

-What sorts of things are you looking for in the Writing Sample?
+What sorts of things are you looking for in the Writing Sample that's required as supplemental material for the application?
 How important is this part of the application?

 Your writing sample should be 10-25 pages long: remember that your audience may be reading hundreds of these, and thus do not send us more.
 It should be a copy of an essay (nonfiction), preferably a critical or scholarly essay submitted as an academic requirement in a literature course.
 Your name should appear on each page in the top right corner.
 Please upload the sample in PDF format.